oscillatingneutrino/E-commerce-/README.md

 	Trump increments total Chinese import tariffs to 54% and re-imposes the ban on de minimis exemptions

 May 12, 2025
 	Trump reduces tariffs to 10%, China reduces their tariffs on the US to 30%, and the US creates a 90 day pause on new trade barriers.
 The de minimis rule is amended for low 	value shipments

 May 30, 2025
 	Trump states that China has not eased their rare-earth export restrictions, stating that the previous truce was broken

 June 11, 2025
 	Trump proposes 55% tariffs on Chinese goods (10% universial _ extras).
 China agrees to supply rare earths and ease export licensing.
 US relaxes restrictions on Chinese students and some exchanges

 June 27, 2025
 	China has the option to approve export applications for controlled items.
 The US would also lift several restrictive measures.

+## Growth Metrics

 ## Quarter on Quarter Growth